jwstegemann/fritz2/www/src/pages/headless/tooltip.md

 ## Mouse Interaction

-The `tooltip` is show whenever the mouse enters the `Tag` it is called on and is hidden again, when the mouse leaves the `Tag``
+The `tooltip` is show whenever the mouse enters the `Tag` it is called on and is hidden again, when the mouse leaves the `Tag`.

 ## API